attilammagyar/js80p/README.md

 Ever evolving pulse width modulated bass sound.
 The mod wheel adds a tremolo effect, aftertouch slightly brightens and emphasizes the sound while also adjusting the tremolo's timing.

+<a id="preset-handpan"></a>

+### Handpan

+Evoke the ethereal, almost hypnotic mood of various handpan or steelpan like instruments.
+Use the modulation wheel to control the amount of ambience.

 <a href="#toc">Table of Contents</a>